Thinking of starting a childcare business

 Further support and guidance on setting up a playgroup is available from:

-The majority of groups become members of Wales Preschool Providers Association (Wales PPA) or Mudiad Meithrin (MM) who offer general help, support and guidance in setting up and running a playgroup / Cylch Meithrin.
+The majority of groups become members of Early Years Wales (opens in a new tab) or Mudiad Meithrin (opens in a new tab) (MM) who offer general help, support and guidance in setting up and running a playgroup/Cylch Meithrin.